plyght/birch/packages/client/README.md

 ### "Daemon not available"

-Ensure the Birch daemon is running:
+Verify the daemon is running:

 ```bash
 birch daemon start